FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 - Verify each step works as expected
 - Document any issues or improvements needed
 - Make necessary script adjustments
+- Verify proper error handling in all scripts
+- Confirm the use of structured Docker output formats for container operations
+- Validate the specific pattern for Business Central container operations
+- Check the strongly-typed objects returned by each script

 **Dependencies:**
 - Task 4.4 (Create Common Functions Script)